Rates, discounts and monetary transactions

 250

-Legalization and identification via Zynyo's Signingservice.
-Party concerned
+Digital identification and legalization of signature via Zynyo's Signing Service Party concerned

 Powers of attorney

-Drawing up and passing a notarial power of attorney.
+Drafting and executing notarial power of attorney.
 Party concerned

-Determining the origin of own resources: requesting, checking, and administering them with a risk premium.
+Determining the origin of funds, requesting, checking, administering with a risk surcharge.

-This is an obligation imposed on the notary by the government under the Money Laundering and Terrorism Financing (Prevention) Act (Wwft).
+This is an obligation that the government has imposed on the notary on the basis of the Money Laundering and Terrorist Financing (Prevention) Act (Wwft).

-If the notary believes there is a suspicious transaction, he is obliged to report this to the FIU, without informing the parties to the deed that he is going to make or has made a report.
+If the notary believes that there is a suspicious transaction, he has the obligation to report this to the FIU, without being allowed to inform the parties to the deed that he is going to make or has made a report.

 Party concerned